Philipgem-engineer/ESP32-S3-Schematic-and-PCB-Design/README.md

 # 🧠 ESP32-S3 – Schematic and PCB Design

-This repository contains a custom hardware design based on the ESP32-S3 microcontroller.
+This repository contains a custom hardware of an ESP32-S3 microcontroller dev board.
-It includes the complete schematic and PCB layout, featuring essential supporting circuits for stable operation and expandability.
+It includes the complete schematic and PCB layout, featuring essential supporting circuits.

 ## 📦 Features
 - ⚡ LDO Voltage Regulator – Provides a stable supply for the ESP32-S3 and peripherals